 Wednesday – Social Run

-We run on Wednesday nights at 7.30pm, again departing from Tiddenfoot.
+We run on Wednesday nights at 7.00pm, again usually departing from Tiddenfoot.

 The emphasis of the night is on social running and sharing advice and experiences.
 We encourage all abilities to attend this night and try to keep everyone fairly together using the looping method, so there will always be someone around to keep you company!